-- Our List of Covered Drugs. - We call this the "Drug List."
-It tells you: - Which drugs we pay for - Which of the two tiers each drug is in - If there are any limits on the drugs - If you need a copy of our Drug List, call Customer Service.
-You can also find the most current copy of our Drug List on our website at ucare.org/dsnp-druglist. - Chapter 5 Section A of your Member Handbook. - It tells how to get your outpatient prescription drugs through our plan.

-- It includes rules you need to follow.
+- Our List of Covered Drugs. - We call this the Drug List.
+It tells you: - Which drugs we pay for - If there are any limits on the drugs - If you need a copy of our Drug List, call Customer Service.
+You can also find the most current copy of our Drug List on our website at ucare.org/dsnp-druglist. - Chapter 5 of this Member Handbook. - It tells how to get your outpatient prescription drugs through our plan. - It includes rules you need to follow.
 It also tells which types of prescription drugs our plan does not cover. - When you use the plan's "Real Time Benefit Tool" to look up drug coverage (refer to Chapter 5, Section B2), the cost shown is provided in "real time" meaning the cost displayed in the tool reflects a moment in time to provide an estimate of the out-of-pocket costs you are expected to pay.
-You can call your care coordinator or Customer Service for more information. - Our Provider and Pharmacy Directory. - In most cases, you must use a network pharmacy to get your covered drugs.
+You can call your care coordinator or Customer Service for more information.

+- Our Provider and Pharmacy Directory. - In most cases, you must use a network pharmacy to get your covered drugs.
 Network pharmacies are pharmacies that agree to work with us. - The Provider and Pharmacy Directory lists our network pharmacies.
-Refer to Chapter 5 Section A1 of your Member Handbook for more information about network pharmacies.
+Refer to Chapter 5 of this Member Handbook for more information about network pharmacies.